 TOST Drum Brake Adjustment

-Every time that the TOST wheel or brake is serviced, this procedure must be followed in order to ensure that the brake is effective.
+Every time that the TOST wheel or brake is serviced, this procedure must be followed to ensure that the brake is effective.

-The challenge is that the brake is not inherently very effective – and in most gliders, under most circumstances, only gentle braking is required.
+The challenge is that the brake is not inherently very effective – for in most gliders, under most circumstances, gentle braking is required to keep from scratching the underside of the cockpit on the tarmac.
 An adverse outcome of a poorly tensioned brake cable is that the brake shoes become glazed.
-This requires that the brake pads be freshened with emery paper of about 250 grit to remove the glazing.
+This requires that the brake pads be freshened with emery paper (of about 250 grit or somewhat higher) to remove the glazing.

 1. Adjusting the brake cable tension.

 The brake lever is operated by the cable, which ends at the control stick.
 The lever’s fulcrum is toothed and fits over a fluted bolt that rotates to press the shoes against the drum.
-It is impossible to get adequate tension on the cable without adjusting the mechanism at the control stick.
+It is impossible to get adequate tension on the cable without adjusting both ends of the cable mechanism, at the control stick and the wheel.

 TOST Brake Lever